civitas-cerebrum/emtp/README.md

 # EMTP - Expert Model Training Pipeline

 EMTP is a comprehensive pipeline for acquiring, processing, and preparing data for training expert AI models.
-The pipeline focuses on quality assurance (QA) related content, systematically collecting questions, retrieving relevant URLs using DuckDuckGo search with optional dorks support, and scraping web content directly into markdown format using a self-hosted Firecrawl API.
+The pipeline focuses on quality assurance (QA) related content, systematically collecting questions, retrieving relevant URLs using DuckDuckGo search with optional dorks support, and scraping web content directly into markdown format using Firecrawl API (supports both local and external instances).

 ## Key Features

 - **Interactive Pipeline**: Choose individual stages or run the full pipeline with custom paths
 - **DuckDuckGo Search with Dorks**: Uses DuckDuckGo for URL retrieval with optional search operators (privacy-focused, no Google)
-- **Firecrawl Integration**: Self-hosted Firecrawl API for direct web content scraping into markdown format
+- **Firecrawl Integration**: Firecrawl API for direct web content scraping into markdown format (supports local and external instances)
 - **Simplified Pipeline**: Direct markdown output eliminates need for OCR processing in the main pipeline
 - **Unicode Handling**: Automatically processes and normalizes Unicode characters in questions
 - **Temp Directory Management**: Uses organized temp directories for intermediate data storage